almibe/ligature-grammar/README.md

-# ligature-grammar
+# ligature-store

-ANTLR grammars files for ligature
+Store and query ligature objects in OrientDB.